Shemplo/Alchemy/readme.md

 Necessary dependencies (exept one) are declared in `pom.xml` and can be easily installed by `update` of maven project in IDE.

-One more dependency is [Snowball](https://github.com/AlienCoffee/Snowball) library of the same author.
-Problem is that this library is not an architype in maven and can't be pulled with it.
-It must be added to classpath by hands from original repository.

 And also your IDE shoud support [Lobok project](https://projectlombok.org) annotations processor.

 Now just add all of these things to project and **SUCESS**